za-gene/rpi/timer/README.md

 # timer

 Produces a tone of 440Hz using timer2 CTC, no PWM.
-It shows generalised calculation for the prescaler and OCR register to produce any frequnecy.
+It shows generalised calculation for the prescaler and OCR register to produce any frequency.

+This project is useful for learning how to set timers to yield a required frequency.
+Ultimately, I intend to use it together with a DOC and an SD card to create a media player.

 **Timers and uses:**
 ```